 Ultimately, thin film solar panels have seen the majority of their use to date in commercial- and utility-scale installations like solar panel farms, solar for corporations, and solar for schools and universities.
-The “economies of scale” concept is hard at work with TF panel technology because the lightweight, versatile panels are easy to install.
-Thus, the larger the system being installed, the more cost effective it becomes as reduced installation costs offset the panel output losses due to lower efficiencies.
+The “economies of scale” concept is hard at work with thin film panel technology because the lightweight, versatile panels are easy to install.
+Thus, the larger the system being installed, the more cost-effective it becomes as reduced installation costs offset the panel output losses due to lower efficiencies.

-That being said, there is still an opportunity for TF in the residential sector: larger houses with adequate roof space can benefit from an economies-of-scale installation as well as the aesthetic benefits of the frameless and glass-on-glass TF models that are commonly offered by the leading manufacturers.
-If aesthetic design is a strong priority for your PV installation, thin film may end up being the most cost-effective way to get the look you want.
-As market efficiencies of these panels continue to increase in 2017 (as expected) TF could make a strong entry into the residential market.
+That being said, there is still an opportunity for thin film in the residential sector: larger houses with adequate roof space can benefit from an economies-of-scale installation as well as the aesthetic benefits of the frameless and glass-on-glass thin film models that are commonly offered by the leading manufacturers.
+If aesthetics are a strong priority for your PV installation, thin film may end up being the most cost-effective way to get the look you want.
+As market efficiencies of these panels continue to increase in 2018 (as expected) thin film could make a strong entry into the residential market.
 Only time will tell.

 Regardless of your preference for thin film or silicon wafer panels, it’s important to get some figures regarding the estimated cost of your installation, long term electric bill savings and payback period.
 Our Solar Calculator offers personalized instant estimates based on your roof and local offers in your area and can offer insight on the costs and benefits of going solar.
 If you are ready to begin comparing bids from vetted installers in your area, check out the EnergySage Solar Marketplace and specify your panel technology and model preferences in your dashboard.